Sinapse-Energia/CMS-DataLayer/README.md

-# CMS-SmartDataLayer
+# CMS-SDL
-Development of a new way of CMS data management, named CMS-SDL.
+Development of a new way of CMS data management, named CMS-SDL, SDL is the acronym of Smart Data Layer

 # Introduction